risk-first/website/menagerie/Software-Dependency-Risk.md

 ## A Matrix of Options

-We've looked at just 3 different ways of providing a software dependency: Code-Your-Own, Libaries and SaaS.<!-- tweet-end -->
+We've looked at just 3 different ways of providing a software dependency: Code-Your-Own, Libraries and SaaS.<!-- tweet-end -->

 But these are not the only ways to do it, and there's clearly no one _right_ way.
 Although here we have looked just at "Commercial SaaS" and "Free Open Source", in reality, these are just points in a two-dimensional space involving _Pricing_ and _Hosting_.